 How can you focus on good quality protein and fats while staying on a budget?

-- Shop wisely.
-Stores such as Aldi, Walmart, Trader Joe's, Sam's Club and Costco often have great deals on eggs, cuts of beef, pork, and salmon, along with packaged protein sources such as tuna and sardines (even sausage and bacon, but watch for the additives!)
+Shop wisely.
+Discount stores and big-box chain stores such as Aldi, Walmart, Trader Joe's, Sam's Club and Costco often have great deals on protein.
+Shop there for eggs, cuts of beef, pork, and salmon, along with packaged protein sources such as tuna and sardines and SPAM (even sausage and bacon, but watch for the additives!)

-- Seek out a butcher: They ARE still around!
+Seek out a butcher: They ARE still around!
 Butchers have great recommendations for inexpensive cuts of meat and can often advise you on the best preparation methods per cut.
 They can also tell you exactly what their house-made-sausages contain and direct you to the items to best fit your dietary needs.
+Plus, when you're a regular, they might even give you the heads-up when a sale is coming or even put things aside for you.

-- Be open to alternative sources of protein such as liver and other organ meats and offal: Seriously.
+Be open to alternative sources of protein such as liver, other organ meat and offal: Seriously.
 It's not as gross as you think, and in fact, is incredibly nutrient dense, and usually very inexpensive.
+Explore the delicacies from around the world: tripe, chitterlings, trotters, marrow, heart, liver, etc. And, keep in mind that chicken liver is much different than beef and pork liver.
+There is a world of nutrient-dense (usually inexpensive) protein sources out there!

-- Finally take Uncle John up on the offer to go hunting: Forget farm to table, there really is nothing like wild to table.
-Keep in mind that processing the animal is an additional expense
+Take Uncle John up on the offer to go hunting: Seriously.
+Forget farm to table, there really is nothing like wild to table.
+Keep in mind that animal processing is an additional expense, and you need ample freezer space to store the meat.

-- Opt for minimally processed: Always buy bone-in and unseasoned cuts.
+Opt for minimally processed: Always buy bone-in and unseasoned cuts.
 These are usually less expensive than boneless/skinless or prepared and packaged "just heat and serve" meats.
-They also will have fewer to non of the questionable items that we tend to avoid, such as maltodextrin and MSG.
+They also will have fewer to none of the questionable items that we tend to avoid, such as maltodextrin and MSG.

 What are are your favorite tips?
 Do you have some that we haven't included here?
 Please tell us in the comments below!